-Dow tumbles 300 points on rising COVID-19 cases, stimulus limbo
+Dow drops 650 points as S&P 500, Nasdaq post worst day since September

 |ALIBABA GROUP HOLDING LTD

-Ant Group, the Chinse financial technology company, said it would raise $34.5 billion in a dual-listed initial public offering in Hong Kong and China, the largest IPO of all time.
+Ant Group, the Chinese financial technology company, said it would raise $34.5 billion in a dual-listed initial public offering in Hong Kong and China, the largest IPO of all time.
 Chinese e-commerce giant Alibaba owns roughly one-third of Ant Group, according to filings.

 CLICK HERE TO READ MORE STORIES ON FOX BUSINESS